beauterre/Ma-Deva-Raagi/README.md

 and please renember to donate for the building of our 6.6m chanting dome on Ma Deeva Raagi's grounds

-and in Bulgaria in association with [Beinsa Douno Plovdiv](https://beinsadouno-plovdiv.org/index-eng.html)
+and in Bulgaria in association with [Bialo Bratsvo Plovdiv](https://beinsadouno-plovdiv.org/index-eng.html)

 🙏